According to TechCrunch, the pandemic accelerated the shift from offline to online commerce by five years.

 When your business is being valued, all of these areas—the fundamentals, growth/decline, diversification, defensibility, and assets—are assessed to calculate the multiple for your business, which, in turn, determines its value.

 Because valuing your business accurately is a complex process, we advise you to get some professional advice.
+Some entrepreneurs turn to business valuation services to gain additional insights into their company's worth.
 But before initiating that process, it’s best to understand how to sell your business.